locationtech/geomesa/docs/user/installation_and_configuration.rst

 ---------------------------------------------------

-The ``geomesa-accumulo-dist_2.11-$VERSION/dist/accumulo/`` directory contains the distributed runtime JAR that contains server-side code for Accumulo that must be made available on each of the Accumulo tablet servers in the cluster.
-This JAR contains GeoMesa code and the Accumulo iterator required for querying GeoMesa data.
+The ``geomesa-accumulo-dist_2.11-$VERSION/dist/accumulo/`` directory contains the distributed runtime JARs that contains server-side code for Accumulo that must be made available on each of the Accumulo tablet servers in the cluster.
+These JARs contain GeoMesa code and the Accumulo iterator required for querying GeoMesa data.

+There are two runtime JARs available, with and without raster support.
+Only one is needed and including both will cause classpath issues.

 The version of the distributed runtime JAR must match the version of the GeoMesa data store client JAR (usually installed in GeoServer; see below).
 If not, queries might not work correctly or at all.

-If raster support is desired, the GeoMesa raster JAR must also be made available on each of the Accumulo tablet servers in the cluster.
-The GeoMesa raster JAR is also located in ``geomesa-accumulo-raster_2.11-$VERSION/dist/accumulo/``.

 Manual Install
 ^^^^^^^^^^^^^^

-The runtime JAR(s) should be copied into the ``$ACCUMULO_HOME/lib/ext`` folder on each tablet server.
+The desired runtime JAR should be copied into the ``$ACCUMULO_HOME/lib/ext`` folder on each tablet server.

 .. code-block:: bash

     # something like this for each tablet server
     $ scp geomesa-accumulo-dist_2.11-$VERSION/dist/accumulo/geomesa-accumulo-distributed-runtime_2.11-$VERSION.jar tserver1:$ACCUMULO_HOME/lib/ext
+    # or for raster support
-    $ scp geomesa-accumulo-raster_2.11-$VERSION/dist/accumulo/geomesa-accumulo-raster_2.11-$VERSION.jar tserver1:$ACCUMULO_HOME/lib/ext
+    $ scp geomesa-accumulo-dist_2.11-$VERSION/dist/accumulo/geomesa-accumulo-distributed-runtime-raster_2.11-$VERSION.jar tserver1:$ACCUMULO_HOME/lib/ext

 .. note::

-    You do not need the JAR(s) on the Accumulo master server, and including it there may cause classpath issues later.
+    You do not need the JAR on the Accumulo master server, and including it there may cause classpath issues later.

 .. _install_accumulo_runtime_namespace: